 - The tutorial is now only available in English.
 It's the most popular language on internet and it will be a lot easier for me to update and improve it.

 - Ultra HD TV (4K) start to be available so I added it

 - Everything has been checked and every part that needed an update has been updated.

 - MPC-HC 5.1 is now MPC-HC-Surround and MPC-HC 2.0 is now MPC-HC-Stereo.

 Recommended hardware requirements

-- A Windows PC (XP SP3, Vista, 7, 8, 8.1, 10) powerful enough to decode HD (eg. Dualcore CPU@2Ghz with SSE and a lot more for Ultra HD).
+- A Windows PC (Laptop or Desktop - XP SP3, Vista, 7, 8, 8.1, 10) powerful enough to decode HD (eg. Dualcore CPU@2Ghz with SSE and a lot more for Ultra HD).
 As another option you can use your graphics cards to decode the video if your CPU is not powerfull enough.

 - A flat TV or a video projector HD Ready (720p), Full HD (1080p) or Ultra HD 4K (2160p) linked to HDMI, DVI, Display Port or VGA to the home theater PC.